sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 - Max pooling, then concatenation
 - Dropout (0.5) and final classification layer

-We trained it for 5 epochs with Adam optimizer.
-One thing we learned: TextCNN really benefits from pre-trained embeddings, which we didn't use here.
-That probably hurt its performance.
+We trained the program for 5 epochs using the Adam optimizer.
+We found that TextCNN benefits greatly from pre-trained word embeddings, which we didn't use here.
+This likely impacted its performance.

 ### 4.3 DistilBERT

-Finally, we tried fine-tuning DistilBERT.
-It's a smaller version of BERT that's been pre-trained on a huge amount of text, so it already "understands" language to some degree.
+Finally, we attempted to fine-tune DistilBERT.
+It's a streamlined version of BERT, pre-trained on massive amounts of text, and therefore already possesses some language understanding capabilities.

-We just added a classification head on top and fine-tuned the whole thing for 3 epochs.
-The learning rate is much smaller (2e-5) because you don't want to destroy the pre-trained knowledge.
+We simply added a classification head and fine-tuned the entire model for 3 epochs.
+The learning rate was much smaller (2e-5) because we didn't want to break the pre-trained knowledge.

-Training took about 30 minutes on our GPU, compared to under a minute for logistic regression.
+On our GPU, training took approximately 30 minutes, while logistic regression took less than 1 minute.

 ### 4.4 Other Things We Could Have Tried

-Looking back, there are some alternatives we didn't explore:
+Looking back, there are also some alternatives which we didn't explore for this project:
-- SVM or Naive Bayes as additional baselines
+1. Using SVM or Naive Bayes model as optional baselines
-- Using pre-trained word embeddings (GloVe, Word2Vec) for TextCNN
+2. Using a pre-trained word embeddings model like Word2Vec for TextCNN
-- Larger models like BERT-base or RoBERTa
+3. Larger models like BERT-base or RoBERTa
-- Handling class imbalance more explicitly (oversampling, focal loss)
+4. Handling class imbalance more explicitly (oversampling, focal loss)

-Maybe for future work.
+All these can be futher explored for future work.

 ---